Château de Vincennes: 18th–early 19th century: Manufactory, prison, fortress

-Late 19th – military base and public park
+Late 19th century: Military base and public park

-During the Restoration and the July Monarchy, in the first half of the 19th century, the château and park were used by military, particularly the artillery; an artillery school was opened there in 1826.
+During the Restoration and the July Monarchy, in the first half of the 19th century, the château and park were used by the military, particularly the artillery; an artillery school was opened there in 1826.
 The surrounding park was used for military exercises and as a firing range.
 In the first part of the 19th century three separate forts were constructed within the park to serve as part of the defences of the city.
 In the mid-century, the separate forts were connected together into one very large military complex.
 The buildings of the château itself and its surroundings were the park as part of the new fortifications of the city.
 Some parts of the medieval complexes were modified to fit into the new defensive plan.

 Under Napoleon III, the Sainte-Chapelle de Vincennes was declared an historical landmark, and in 1854 restoration of the chapel was begun by Eugene Viollet-le-Duc.
 The keep of the château was given landmark status in 1913, though restoration did not begin until after the First World War.

 Beginning just before 1860, Napoleon III also began to develop an extensive new public park to the southeast of Paris, the Bois de Vincennes, modelled after the Bois de Boulogne he had begun on the other side of the city.
 The territory of the Bois de Vincennes, with the exception of the military bases, was ceded to the City of Paris on 24 July 1860, and became part of the 12th arrondissement of Paris.

 On March 20, 1871, two days after the Paris Commune seized power in the city, Commune soldiers came to the château and fraternised with the regular army soldiers.
 The château surrendered to the Commune without a fight.
 A few weeks later, on 27 May, after the regular French Army had recaptured Paris from the Commune, the château was the last holdout where the red flag still flew.
 A colonel of the regular army arrived and negotiated the surrender of the remaining Communards.
 The soldiers left peacefully, while some of the officers who had joined the Commune were arrested, tried and shot in the moat of the château.
 A plaque on the wall of the moat marks the place.